Gurobi/gurobi-optimods/docs/source/adding.rst

     @optimod()
     def my_mod(data, *, create_env):
-        """An optimod which solves an important problem
+        """An optimod that solves an important problem

         :param data: Description of argument
         :type data: Type of argument